openstack-archive/fuel-docs/pages/user-guide/config-environment/3000-nic-bonding-ui.rst

 Setting NIC bonding (NIC aggregation)
 -------------------------------------

-NIC bonding is an optional step that allows you to aggregate multiple physical links into a single link;
+NIC :ref:`bonding<bonding-term>` is an optional step that allows you to aggregate multiple physical links into a single link;
-this increases the speed and provide fault tolerance for the network connection.
+this increases the speed and provides fault tolerance for the network connection.
 NIC bonding should be done before or in the scope of mapping logical networks to NICS.

+.. note:: NIC bonding is an
+   :ref:`experimental feature<experimental-features-term>`
+   in Fuel 6.0.
+   You can instead run Linux bonding;
+   follow the instructions in :ref:`Types of Bonding<types-bonding-arch>`.

-Use "Configure Interfaces" tab to configure interfaces bonding.
+Use "Configure Interfaces" tab to configure interface bonding.

 1. Select node(s) and click "Configure Interfaces".
    Select interfaces to be aggregated.
 All interfaces except Admin-PXE can be aggregated.